sixels/NoHello/README.md

 # NoHello
-A Hello World in C except there is no Hello World
+A Hello World in C, except there is no Hello World

 ```c
 #include<stdio.h>